TITLE 92: TRANSPORTATION

 u) Report of Proceedings; Obtaining a Copy of Record

 1) The Department shall, at its expense, have present at each formal hearing an electronic or digital recording device or a qualified court reporter, for the purpose of making a permanent and complete report of the proceedings, including: evidence admitted or tendered and not admitted, testimony, offer of proof, objections, remarks of the hearing officer and of the parties and/or their representatives, all rulings of the hearing officer.

-2) Upon request and at his/her own expense any party may have a copy of the report of proceedings, from the court reporter, or transcribed from the electronic device by the Department at the statutory rate set forth in Section 5.5 of the Secretary of State Act [15 ILCS 305/5.5] and 2 Ill.
-Adm.
-Code 551.150, or the cost of an audio tape plus mailing.
+2) Upon written request and at his/her own expense, any party may obtain a copy of the report of proceedings from the court reporter or copied from the electronic device by the Department.
+The party must pay $25 to the Secretary of State, in advance, to cover the cost of making an electronic or digital copy and mailing.

 v) Motions to Continue and Withdraw; Leave to Submit Original Documents